microsoft-healthcare-madison/demo-auc-app/codelab.md

 ### Problem
 Negative
 : We want the EHR interface to display a card based on selection.
-Also, when the current selection is outside of guideline recommendations, that displayed card should be eye-catching.
-When the selection is within guidelines, it should be recognizable as 'good'.
+Also, when the current selection is outside of guideline recommendations, the displayed card should be eye-catching.
+When the selection is *within* guidelines, it should be recognizable as 'good'.

 ### Solution
 Positive